We all make mistakes from time to time, and I’ve made some stonkers in my time.

-(I suppose I will continue to do so until the day I die), but the most important thing is learning from them – this is especially true in the realms of search marketing but is applicable to every walk of life I guess.
+(I suppose I will continue to do so until the day I die), but the most important thing is learning from them.
+This is especially true in search marketing but applies to every walk of life, I guess.

-When something goes badly in search it tends to trigger a series of unfortunate events and it always feels as though everything is out of control and running away from you and it can be quite hard to track back through what’s happened to undo what’s been done.
+When something goes badly in search, it triggers a series of unfortunate events.
+It always feels like everything is out of control and running away from you.
+It can be pretty hard to track back through what’s happened to undo what’s been done.

 Sometimes this process involves me making emergency prayers!
-There is always a level of panic then at some point I reach clarity, the moment when I can say confidently this is what I did wrong, this is what I can do to make amends, this is what can never be undone and these are the negative and positive implications of the situation.
+There is always a level of panic, then at some point, I reach clarity, the moment.
+When I can say confidently, this is what I did wrong, this is what I can do to make amends, this is what can never be undone, and these are the negative and positive implications of the situation.

-And so, it’s probably not always worth looking back at the things that have passed you by rather look forward to the strategy for making things better, calming the waters and getting back on with things.
+And so, it’s probably not always worth looking back at the things that have passed you by.
+Instead, look forward to the strategy for making things better, calming the waters and getting back on with things.